brenoroosevelt/flex-fqcn-finder/README.md

 ### Finders

-Finders are classes that implements interface `FqcnFinderInterface` and return a list (array) of FQCNs found.
+Finders are classes that implement interface `FqcnFinderInterface` and return a list (array) of FQCNs found.
 ```php
 <?php
 namespace FlexFqcnFinder;